baskaufs/guid-o-matic/getting-started.md

 - ability to push to a GitHub repository.
 This is most easily done if you have the GitHub desktop application installed on your computer.
 I assume that you know how to use GitHub.
 - some way to run the Guid-O-Matic scripts.
 If your organization has the Guid-O-Matic web server script running on a BaseX server, you don't need to install anything yourself.
 If not, you will need to install BaseX on your computer and run the scripts directly in BaseX.

+## Note about "URIs" and "IRIs"

+Although HTTP identifiers are often referred to as URIs (uniform resource identifiers), there is a broader class of identifiers called IRIs (internationalized resource identifiers) that includes URIs, but also allows a broader set of characters.
+For this exercise, I will use "URI" and "IRI" interchangeably, recognizing that IRIs are actually a superset of URIs.

 ## The dataset

 The dataset includes CSV tables describing a number of entities, but in this example, we will focus on two.